 When it comes to long-term outcomes, two large government-funded projects stand out:

 Different labs, different exposure types, same tumor pattern.
-That’s not coincidence — that’s signal.
+That’s not a coincidence, that’s a signal.

 4. Reproductive and Developmental Harm